-The audit is an important aspect of determining the growth and market existence of any organization, particularly in the pharmaceutical sector. the success of an audit relies on multiple factors, some of the Audit Check List for Quality Assurance is described below:
+The audit is an important aspect of determining the growth and market existence of any organization, particularly in the pharmaceutical sector.
+The success rate of an audit relies on multiple factors, some of the Audit Check List for Quality Assurance are described below:

 1.1 Does the company has a later quality policy statement?